 COFFEE, CAKE, AND CONVERSATION

 In Session 1, we invite you to share your story and listen to others’ stories with an open heart and mind.
+The conversation will be facilitated by local artist Paula Gerstenblatt, artist and educator Daniel Minter, and USM History professor Dr. Leroy Roe.
 We promise the coffee will be strong, the cake will have frosting, and you will leave with more friends than you came with.

 COLLAGE ACROSS CULTURES

 Thursday October 13 2022 – 4 – 5:30 PM

 In Session 2, we encourage you to bring artifacts that speak to your identity and your authentic self — local artist and award-winning community builder Paula Gerstenblatt will teach you how to turn them into a beautiful collage.
 Please RSVP by October 10th to .

 Art to feed your soul and wine and cheese to feed your bellies!